 In the case of lightning current the duration is much shorter.
 However, taking into account that the lightning current reaches peaks in the order of tens of kiloamperes (10,000,000 mA), a small part can cause significant damage.

 Adequate grounding system to protect facilities

-A correct earthing system allows protecting the installations giving a path of low impedance.
-An electrical installation without grounding, or with an inadequate installation, puts at risk the electrical equipment, the wiring and the electrical panels, being able to cause a heating that triggers a fire.
+A correct earthing system allows protection of the installations giving a path of low impedance.
+An electrical installation without grounding, or with an inadequate installation, puts at risk the electrical equipment, the wiring and the electrical panels, being able to cause heating that triggers a fire.

 Improve signal quality by minimizing electromagnetic noise

 In industrial electrical installations, the lack of adequate grounding can cause electromagnetic noise.
 The possible consequences are failures in the measurements of the sensors, resetting of the computers, loss of communications, etc.

 If the grounding fails as a reference voltage in the electrical system, a variable voltage is produced that can generate permanent overvoltages (with a duration of several cycles), with the consequent risks of damage to equipment and electrical fires.

 Earthing: intelligent monitoring for optimum performance

 The increase in sensitive electronics, as a result of technological progress, implies a greater dependence on the earthing system.
 In addition, earthing provides information on malfunctions not only of the electrical installation but also of the equipment connected to it.
 SMART EARTHING MONITORING SYSTEM is the technological solution to optimise the safety and operational-financial efficiency of the assets connected to the earthing system.